MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/2-exercise-prepare-project.md

 ### Windows Only : Configure Docker

+> [!IMPORTANT]
+> If you are using Windows Subsystem for Linux (WSL) with Docker, you can skip this section.
+If you aren't sure, follow the steps below.

-If you are using Windows and are **not** using the Windows Subsystem For Linux (WSL) backend, you will need to allow Docker to access the sample project through the File Sharing settings.
+If you are using Windows you _may_ need to allow Docker to access the sample project through the File Sharing settings.

-1. Right-click on the Docker task bar item, select Settings > Resources > File Sharing and add the location where you cloned the sample project in the previous step.
-This option is not available if you have enabled the WSL 2 back-end.
+1. Right-click on the Docker task bar item, select Settings > Resources > File Sharing and add the location where you cloned the sample project in the previous step. **If you do not see the File Sharing option, you are using WSL with Docker.
+You can skip this step.**

    :::image type="content" source="../media/docker-file-sharing.png" alt-text="Screenshot of the Docker Desktop client with File Sharing settings open." loc-scope="other"::: <!-- no-loc -->